What is Strategy Implementation?

 But assuming you're using a framework similar to the one above, here's how we'd suggest approaching the creation of your plan:

-The 7 Steps to build your plan
+The 7 Steps to build your strategic implementation plan

 1. Gather the leaders of the organization (founders, CEO, directors, etc.) to agree on your vision.
 You might do this in one workshop, but have them engaged with it regularly.
 Have them read this article to keep everyone on the same page.